dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 of possible treatments.
 For each subject, we may observe \\( k \\) different potential outcomes:  $\\{Y_i(t_1), ....Y_i(t_k) \\}$.
 To estimate the causal effect in multiple-treatment setting, the following assumptions are required to hold:
-1. **Stable Unit Treatment Value Assumption** (SUTVA) for multiple treatments - i.e. for each subject, the set of potential outcomes is identical and there are no "hidden" treatments which may lead to different unknown outcome.
+1. **Stable Unit Treatment Value Assumption** (SUTVA) for multiple treatments - i.e. for each subject, the set of potential outcomes is identical and there are no "hidden" treatments which may lead to a different unknown outcome.
 2. The **consistency assumption** extends to: \\( Y^{obs_i} = I_{i1} * Y_i(t_1) + ... + I_{ik} * Y_i(t_k) \\),
-where $I_{ik}$ denotes the indicator function of whether subject $i$ received treatment $k$.
+where $I_{ik}$ denotes an indicator function which gets 1 whether subject $i$ received treatment $k$ and 0 otherwise.

 Additionally, we require the treatment assignment mechanism to be individualistic (i.e. the $N$ subjects represent a random sample from an infinite super population), and **unconfounded**: